-Let the richness of bittersweet dark chocolate and warm toasted hazelnuts wash over you and your taste buds, transporting your senses into another dimension.
+Enjoy the richness of bittersweet dark chocolate & warm toasted hazelnuts washing over your taste buds.

 Roast: Dark Medium

 Hazelnuts have a distinctive sweet flavor different from any other nut, and it’s a flavor that goes especially well with coffee.